 Since its inception in 2010, the University's Professional Staff Conference has become an important event in the University calendar.
 The Conference provides Professional Staff members the opportunity to share what we do across the University and to engage with our Senior Leaders on strategic discussions.

 The theme for the 2018 Conference - WORKING TOGETHER: SUCCEEDING TOGETHER

-Registrations for the 2018 Professional Staff Conference are now OPEN.
-Click HERE to register for the conference.
+Registrations for the 2018 Professional Staff Conference have now CLOSED.

 The registration fee for the Professional Staff Conference is $110 which is charged to each participant's cost centre.
-Registration fees are not refundable, but can be transferred to a colleague.
+Registration fees are non-refundable, but can be transferred to a colleague.
 Please contact Deann Gilliver if you can no longer attend or wish to transfer your registration to a colleague.

 - Full day attendance

 - Catering (welcome tea/coffee, morning tea and lunch)

 - Lots of goodies!